umairishaq/aws-container-devsecops-workshop/docs/index.md

 # Overview

 In this workshop, you will learn how to leverage AWS development tools and open-source projects to integrate automated security testing into a CI/CD pipeline.
-Learn about a variety of patterns for integrating security testing and security-centric release control into AWS CodePipeline.
-Additionally, learn how to add feedback loops and fix common security vulnerabilities in your container-based application.
+You will learn about a variety of patterns for integrating security-centric release control into AWS CodePipeline.
+Additionally, you will learn how to add feedback loops and fix common security vulnerabilities in your container-based applications.

 * **Level**: Advanced
 * **Duration**: 2 - 3 hours